HariChandana1102/Semantic-Alignment-for-Prompt-Tuning-in-Vision-Language-Models/README.md

 # Installation

-#### Acknowledgement: This readme file for installing datasets is modified from the PromptSRC (https://github.com/muzairkhattak/PromptSRC/blob/main/docs/INSTALL.md) official repository.
+#### Acknowledgement: This readme file for installation and package requirements follows the PromptSRC (https://github.com/muzairkhattak/PromptSRC/blob/main/docs/INSTALL.md) official repository.

 This codebase is tested on Ubuntu 20.04.2 LTS with Python 3.8.
 Follow the below steps to create the environment and install dependencies.